zyanislam/my-portfolio-demo/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the application by typing:

 ### `npm start`